ClemsNzube/Understanding-Errors-Vs-Bugs/README.md

   # If the user enters malicious input like ' OR '1'='1, it can lead to unauthorized access.
   ```
   This code is vulnerable to SQL injection, where an attacker could manipulate the input to gain unauthorized access to the database.

+## Why Do Errors and Bugs Happen?

+Errors happen because people sometimes make mistakes when writing the code.
+It's like when you accidentally type the wrong letter on your keyboard.

+Bugs happen because software is very complex.
+Sometimes, the different parts of the software don't work together perfectly, just like how different instruments in a band can sometimes play out of tune.